nikita647/documentation/Readme.md

 ___

 ## Conclusion
-Rolling deployment is an effective strategy for updating applications with minimal risk and downtime.
+Rolling deployment is a highly effective strategy for updating applications while minimizing risk and downtime.
 By following the outlined process and best practices, you can achieve smooth and reliable deployments.